Powerlearnproject/se-day1-assignment-Olabjossy1/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Answer: software engineering is am applied engineering principles, method, and tools develop and maintain hight quality software system.
+Software engineering plays crucial role in the technology industry by enabling the creation of software applications and system that power different

 Identify and describe at least three key milestones in the evolution of software engineering.